janflyborg/gobuildall/README.md

 It will build every package and test in your current working directory.

+When invoked like this:

+`$ gobuildall directory_a directory_b`

+It will build every package and test in directory_a and directory_b.

-Install with `go get github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.
+Install with `go get -u github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.